Russian Court Leaves Jailed Ukrainian Sailors In Pretrial Detention

 The sailors have been charged with illegal border crossing and face up to six years in prison if convicted.

-The court rulings come five days the European Union reiterated its call on Moscow to release the sailors and all other Ukrainians whom Brussels says have been "illegally detained" in Russia and Crimea.
+The court rulings came five days after the European Union reiterated its call on Moscow to release the sailors and all other Ukrainians whom Brussels says have been “illegally detained” in Russia and Crimea.

+The United States and other Western countries have also called for their release.

 Russia moved swiftly to seize control over Crimea after Moscow-friendly Ukrainian President Viktor Yanukovych was pushed from power in Kyiv by the pro-European Maidan protest movement in February 2014.